inlets/inlets.dev/blog/_posts/2021-02-11-secure-letsencrypt-tunnel.md

 Now that you have a tunnel server, you can keep it running at a very minimal cost and reconnect to it whenever you need.

-You can connect several inlets clients to your exit-server, either for redundancy (connections will be load-balanced), or for separate sites.
+You can connect several inlets clients to your tunnel server, either for redundancy (connections will be load-balanced), or for separate sites.

 If you're an OpenFaaS user, then you may setup two separate subdomains for Grafana and the OpenFaaS UI.